jasonbisson/terraform-google-virtual-machine-threat-detection/examples/simple_example/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 To provision this example, run the following from within this directory:
+- Security Command Center Virtual Machine Threat Detection service is enabled at the folder level.
-- Rename `mv terraform.tfvars.template terraform.tfvars` and update required variables
+- Rename `mv terraform.tfvars.template terraform.tfvars` and update required variables.
 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build
 - Wait 1-2 hours for the detection to show up in Security Command Center.
-The startup script will shutdown the vm to save on costs.
+The startup script will shutdown the gce instance to save on costs.
 - `terraform destroy` to destroy the built infrastructure
-- Check Security Command Center console between 1-2 hours for an alert.